GRAF: Graph Attention-aware Fusion Networks: GRAF

-where ${\bf{a}}^{\phi}$ is node-level attention vector for the association $\phi$, and $||$ denotes vector concatenation.
-Then we normalized the attention scores across neighbors using softmax and obtained the node-level attention $\alpha_{ij}^{\phi}$.
-The attention of neighbor $v_j$ to the node $v_i$ based on the association $\phi$ for the edge $(v_i,v_j)$ is denoted as:

-Then we calculated new node representation $z_i^{\phi}$ for the node $v_i$ on the association $\phi$ by computing the learned weighted average of the representations of neighbors followed by a non-linear activation function (represented by $\sigma$).
-The association-specific node embedding $z_i^{\phi}$ is represented as follows:
+Utilizing attention weights, we calculated embedding of node $v_i$, $z_i^{\phi}$ as weighted average of embeddings of its neighbors followed by a nonlinear activation function, $\sigma$.

-Considering the high variance in the data, multi-head attention is highly preferred for stabilizing the training.
+Considering high variance in the data, multi-head attention is highly preferred for stabilizing the training.
 Multi-head attention is to repeat the node embedding generation multiple times and to concatenate the embeddings.
 Following \cite{velivckovic2017graph}, we preferred eight attention heads, thus, we concatenated eight embeddings to generate association-specific embeddings $z_i^{\phi}$.
 For simplicity, we did not involve multi-head attention in our formulation.
+Combining all the association-specific node embeddings, we get an association-specific embedding matrix $\mathcal{Z}^{\phi} \in \mathbb{R}^{nxf'}$ where $f'$ is the embedding size.